Fuyukai/Reborn-Rebalance/README.rst

 - More boss tweaks, especially post-game.

-- Try and make most of the movesets legal... (they're mostly not even legal in the vanilla game).

 - Add more events for freshly rebalanced Pokémon.

 - Add the ability to directly compile into the game formats, instead of requiring the game to